 A 50-year lifespan is expected for the Eiger Express.
 It operates daily between 8:00 AM and 5:00 PM.
 The operating hours differ depending on the season.
 Furthermore, they do undertake maintenance work and can be closed for several days.

 For more accurate information regarding operating times, please refer to the website https://www.jungfrau.ch/en-gb/eiger-express/.

 The Eiger Express runs between Grindelwald and the Eiger Glacier (Eigergletscher in German).
 The terminal is located in the town of Grindelwald and can be accessed from there.
 From the gondola lift, guests can see the world-famous Eiger North Face.

 From the mountain station, guests can take the Jungfrau Railway directly to the Jungfraujoch.
 As a result, you can reach Jungfraujoch within 40 to 50 minutes from Grindelwald.

 V-Cableway: Eiger Express and Männlichenbahn

 V-Cableway is basically an encompassing term describing the new public transport link in Grindelwald Terminal with two cable cars – one leading to Eiger Glacier (Eigergletscher) using Eiger Express and the other using a cable car going to Männlichen.
-They meet at the Grindewald Terminal, offering seamless connections from one to the other as well as rail connections to Grindelwald village and down to Interlaken.
+They meet at the Grindelwald Terminal, offering seamless connections from one to the other as well as rail connections to Grindelwald village and down to Interlaken.
 While riding it, you can relax inside the comfortable cabins and take in the beautiful views all around.